michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.14 =
+- Tweaked the content body width for the site enabling the Japanese language.

 = 1.2.13 =
 - Fixed a bug that the vertical scrollbar appears sometimes in embedded views.